Arpit2301/Amazon-Clone-Project/README.md

 # Amazon-Clone-Project
+-Clone of Amazon.com website
-I developed this Amazon Clone using HTML, CSS
+-I developed this responsive website using HTML, CSS